LinkanKumarRout/Bus_Reservation_System/README.md

 ### admin ID - admin
 ### admin PW - admin123

-### if you delete the database then run makemigrations and migrate command and add all data by logging into admin panel.
+### if you delete the database then run makemigrations and migrate command and add all data by log in into admin panel with given admin credentials.